aionnetwork/aion/README.md

 ## Getting Started

 ### Developers
+If you're interested in building Open Applications, powered by Aion:
+* Visit the Developer site of The Open Application Network : [developer.theoan.com](https://developer.theoan.com)

-If you're interested in application development on Aion or making improvements to the Java Implementation of Aion:
+If you're interested in making improvements to the Java Implementation of Aion:

 * Refer to the [Build Aion kernel from source](https://github.com/aionnetwork/aion/wiki/Build-Aion-kernel-from-source) wiki for information on building this source code to a native binary or Docker image
 * Refer to the [Installation](https://github.com/aionnetwork/aion/wiki/Installation) wiki for a guide on installing and configuring the kernel.